 It might seem like everyone else knows what they're doing, but they all had to start somewhere.
 On your first visit to pick up your member’s card, you will be able to organise a free Health MOT, and also a gym induction.

-Your induction will be run by a qualified member of the fitness team, who will take you through everything you need to know about the facility, on-site services, class bookings and equipment.
+Your gym induction will be run by a qualified member of the fitness team, who will take you through everything you need to know about the gym, the on-site services, class bookings and equipment.
 They can tell you how the lockers work, how to use the equipment, and even let you know when the gym is busy or quieter.

 Ask the team anything – there’s no such thing as a stupid question – and remember that anyone in a Nuffield Health uniform can answer your questions at other times too.

 "I look silly"

 There really is no such thing as ‘looking the part’ at the gym.
 If you’re not sure what kit you'll need to bring, check out our pointers on what to wear to work out.

 Bear in mind that people from all backgrounds, and of all shapes and sizes use the gym.
 Everyone will have different goals and abilities, so comparing how you look, or what you’re doing to others won’t get you anywhere.

 Remember: everyone sweats and everyone’s body jiggles about to a certain extent.
 Don’t worry about drips and wobbles, they mean you’re working hard, and you’re probably the only one who’s noticed.

 "I’m not fit or good enough to be here"